 Psychic and Clairvoyance Abilities

 Spiritualists have a rich heritage dating back to the 1600s.
 The Gypsy and Traveler cultures of Europe include those traditionally known as the Roma (1).
-It also includes Sinti, Calé, Romnichels, Ludar, Irish Travellers, Scottish Travellers.
+It also includes Sinti, Calé, Romnichels, Ludar, Irish Travelers, Scottish Travelers.
 The Roma made their living as grifters.
 They often used the cover of doing odd jobs and maintenance work tasks.
 They used these jobs to gain intelligence to find the right mark for their next confidence game.

 These nomads used various confidence games under the umbrella of psychic and clairvoyant abilities.
 The umbrella of these abilities includes spiritualists, mediums, and fortune-tellers.

 The Fox sisters (2) (1814-1892) set the bar high for showmanship.
 They became famous and wealthy, traveling the circuit of rich merchants.
 Their success spawned more and more people to begin using these con man tactics.
-Channeling took on new heights with the likes of Esther Hicks and Abraham (3).
+Channeling took on new heights with Esther Hicks and Abraham (3).
 Séances and automatic writing became staples on the spiritualist tour.

 The Litany of Clairvoyance Abilities

 As we discussed above, the confidence game has gone virtual.
 Not only can you get your fortune read, but you can also learn how to do it yourself.
 Psychic and clairvoyant abilities are for sale.